 This series of obituaries was first published in 1861 as the Roll of the Royal College of Physicians.

-Now known as Inspiring Physicians, this collection continues to be a valuable biographical resource for those interested in medical and social history and for family historians.
-Eleven printed volumes have been published and since 2000 and the Munk's Roll has been published exclusively online.
-This service is dependant on contributions by peers and family members of deceased fellows.
-The majority of the obituaries are written by people who worked with the deceased, or by family members.
+Now known as Inspiring Physicians, this collection continues to be a valuable biographical resource for those interested in medical and social history, and for family historians.
+Eleven printed volumes have been published and since 2000 Munk's Roll has been published exclusively online.
+This service is dependent on contributions by peers and family members of deceased fellows.
+The majority of the obituaries are written by people who worked with the deceased or by family members.
 As such, they demonstrate the impact these dedicated physicians have made to medicine, their communities and their patients.

 Una Christina Ledingham (1900-1965)

-Una Christina Ledingham worked at the Hampstead General Hospital, and at the Marie Curie Hospital she developed a special interest in diabetes, and was an expert on the problems of the pregnant diabetic woman.
+Una Christina Ledingham worked at the Hampstead General Hospital.
+At the Marie Curie Hospital she developed a special interest in diabetes, and was an expert on the problems of the pregnant diabetic woman.